 1999: YSL Adapts to the PPR-Gucci era

-2003: YSL Kouros Cologne sport is released (With no civet)
+2003: YSL Kouros Cologne Sport is released (Without civet)

-Example of Guerlain's Samsara, that received an aesthetic changes in 1991 and 1999 signifying reformulations (reductions/removals of mysore sandalwood).
+An example of Guerlain's Samsara, which received aesthetic changes, signifying reformulations. (reductions/removals of mysore sandalwood).

 Era 6.
 2004-2006: Allergen framework introduced with 30 standards

-In 2006 the 40th amendment introduced the QRA (Quantitative Risk Assessment) framework (the long ingredient lists), which was originally launched with a set of 30 ingredients with standards attached to them.
-A standard is the allowable safe level (concentration) for an ingredient used.
+In 2006 the 40th amendment introduced the QRA (Quantitative Risk Assessment) framework that is now known as "the long ingredient lists".
+Originally launched with a set of 30 ingredients with standards attached to them.
+A standard is defined as the allowable safe level (concentration) an ingredient can be used within a formula.
 Brands were required to list any ingredients on their packaging that had standards attached to them.
 Many companies knew this change was coming and some as early as 2004, were already updating their formulas.
-Not all designers wanted a long list of potential allergens listed on their box.
-In some cases, they had their perfumers reduce, remove or substitute the ingredients with alternatives to shorten the lists.
-Some fragrance profiles that relied on raw materials changed dramatically after this era.
+Not all designers for aesthetic reasons, wanted a long list of potential allergens listed on their box.
+In some cases, they had their perfumers reduce, remove, or substitute the ingredients with alternatives to shorten the lists.

 You can identify this timeline if the ingredients listed on the box are long.

 In 2008, the IFRA 43rd amendment banned the use of natural oakmoss/treemoss within fragrance.
-Oakmoss (Evernia prunastri) is a pivotal ingredient, that was featured in almost every perfume for it's fixative and harmonizing qualities.
-The introduction of two replacements were:
+Oakmoss known as Evernia prunastri, was a pivotal ingredient that was featured in almost every perfume for its fixative and harmonizing qualities.
+Afterwards the introduction of two replacements were:

-1. Evernyl: A synthetic version of oakmoss, that could be used in higher concentrations, with a cheaper cost but a less realistic aroma.
+1. Evernyl: A synthetic version of oakmoss, that could be used in higher concentrations at a cheaper cost but with a less naturalistic aroma.

 Era 8.
 2016-2018: Removal of lyral +9 standards